kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

     ![alt text](https://raw.githubusercontent.com/CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/prod/Instructions/Images/7-2.png)

 8. From the Next steps tab, note the list of recommended workbooks.
-Under recommended workbooks, select **Azure Sign-in logs** (additional workbooks can be chosen).
+Under recommended workbooks, select **Azure AD Sign-in logs** (additional workbooks can be chosen).

     ![alt text](https://raw.githubusercontent.com/CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/prod/Instructions/Images/7-3.png)

-9. From the workbooks page and with the templates tab selected (underlined), select **Azure Sign-in logs**.
+9. From the workbooks page and with the templates tab selected (underlined), select **Azure AD Sign-in logs**.

 10. From the Azure AD Sign-in logs window that opens, review the description, and select **View template**.
 Exit out of the template, by selecting the **X** on the top-right corner of the screen.
 Select **Save** from the bottom of the page, then select **OK** to save the workbook to the default location.